The Homepage of extract_url.pl

 Config File

 If you're using it with Curses::UI (i.e. as a standalone URL selector), this perl script will try and figure out what command to use based on the contents of your ~/.urlview file.
 However, it also has its own configuration file (~/.extract_urlview) that will be used instead, if it exists.
-So far, there are six kinds of lines you can have in this file:
+So far, there are nine kinds of lines you can have in this file:

 Here is an example config file: